 You can also manage the account on your mobile if you are willing to download the app relevant to your phone.
 Here, you can also add transactions, view your budget and balances, and use additional features, including the ability to photograph and store receipts for your records.

-From a cost point of view, the Starter package currently comes in at $34.99 a year, and so is the most affordable of the Quicken range of personal software management options.
-If you think you need a little more functionality, the Deluxe package, which includes the option to track loans, investments and retirements, costs $44.99 for the year, while the Premier option, which further includes investment performance tools and market comparisons, costs $67.49.
+In terms of price, the Starter package currently comes in at $35.99 a year, making it the most affordable of the Quicken range of options.
+If you think you need a little more functionality, the Deluxe package, which includes the option to track loans, investments and retirements, generally costs $51.99 for the year, while the Premier option, which further includes investment performance tools and market comparisons, will set you back $77.99 right now.

 Should you choose Quicken Starter?